Blockade Billy: Plot

 The book is told through a framing device, where an old man in a retirement home, George "Granny" Grantham, is telling the story to Stephen King.
 Granny tells of the 1957 Major League Baseball season, when he was the third base coach for a now-defunct team, the New Jersey Titans.

-When the team loses both of their catchers days before the start of the season, they are forced to request a minor league player as a last-minute replacement.
+When the team loses both of their catchers days before the start of the season, they are forced to seek a minor league player as a last-minute replacement.
 The replacement turns out to be a young man named William "Billy" Blakely.
-Although Billy seems to be feeble minded and highly susceptible to suggestion, he turns out to be a phenomenal player.
-He becomes especially well known for his incredible stopping power at home plate, earning him the nickname "Blockade Billy" amongst fans.
-He quickly becomes endeared to the team, especially to star pitcher Danny Dusen, a usually arrogant, self-centered man who adopts Billy as his good luck charm.
-Granny, however, becomes suspicious of Billy when a player, who was badly injured during a tag out, accuses him of intentionally slicing his ankle.
-Although Billy claims innocence, and there is no evidence to support the accusation, Granny is convinced that Billy is lying.
+Although he seems to be feeble-minded and highly susceptible to suggestion, Billy turns out to be a phenomenal player.
+He becomes especially well-known for his incredible stopping power at home plate, earning him the nickname "Blockade Billy" amongst fans.
+Billy quickly becomes endeared to the team, especially to the usually self-centered star pitcher Danny Dusen, who adopts Billy as his good luck charm.
+Granny, however, becomes suspicious when an opposing player, who was badly injured during a tag out, accuses Billy of intentionally slicing his ankle.
+Although Billy claims innocence, and there is no evidence to support the accusation, Granny is convinced that he is lying.
 As the season goes on, Billy's popularity continues to grow.

-One day, Granny arrives before a game to find the team's manager in a state of panic.
+One day, Granny finds the team's manager in a state of panic.
 Refusing to divulge what's wrong, he asks Granny to cover him as manager, only stating that the team deserves one last game together.
-During the following game, Hi Wenders, an umpire with an antagonistic relationship to the team, makes a bad call, resulting in Granny being thrown out of the game when he argues against it and for cries to "kill the ump" to come from the crowd.
-Granny returns to the locker room to find the manager with two police officers and a detective.
-They explain that Billy is an imposter; his real name is Eugene Katsanis, an orphan who worked on the Blakely farm.
+During the following game, Hi Wenders, an umpire with an antagonistic relationship to the team, makes a bad call, resulting in Granny being thrown out of the game when he argues against it, leading to chants of "kill the ump" to come from the crowd.
+He returns to the locker room to find the manager with two police officers and a detective.
+They explain that Billy is an imposter; his real name is Eugene Katsanis, an orphan who worked on the Blakely farm in Iowa.
 The real "William Blakely" had seemingly been murdered by Eugene alongside his parents a month previously.
-Granny reflects on his own speculations of the situation, guessing that Eugene had been abused by the Blakelys, and that the abuse grew worse as the real William, a failing minor league player, became consumed by jealousy over Eugene's superior skill.
+Granny reflects on his own speculations of the situation, guessing that Eugene had been abused by the Blakelys and that the abuse grew worse as the real William, a failing minor league player, became consumed by jealousy over Eugene's superior skill.
 Eventually, Eugene was provoked into murdering the family.
-When the call came in requesting Billy as an emergency replacement for the Titans, Eugene decided to assume Billy's identity and report to the team in his place.
+When the call came in requesting Billy as an emergency replacement for the Titans, Eugene assumed William's identity and reported to the team in his place.